mortazavilab/TALON/README.md

   --identity, -i        Minimum alignment identity in order to use a SAM entry.
 Default = 0 --o OUTPREFIX         Prefix for output files
 ```
 TALON generates two output files in the course of a run.
-The QC log (file with suffix 'QC.log') contains the following columns:
+The QC log (file with suffix 'QC.log') is useful for tracking why a particular read was or was not included in the TALON analysis.
+It contains the following columns:
 1. dataset
 2. read_ID
 3. passed_QC (1/0)